Vanikoro: History

 The first sighting of Vanikoro by Europeans was in September 1595, by the second Spanish expedition of Álvaro de Mendaña.
 It was sighted by Lorenzo Barreto, while in command of one of the smaller vessels on a voyage around the then Santa Cruz, which is today's Nendo Island.

-The French explorer Jean-François de La Pérouse was stranded on Vanikoro after both his vessels, La Boussole and the Astrolabe, struck the then unknown reefs of the island in 1788.
+The French explorer Jean-François de La Pérouse was stranded on Vanikoro after both his vessels, Boussole and the Astrolabe, struck the then unknown reefs of the island in 1788.
 It is reported that some of the men were killed by the local inhabitants, while the surviving sailors built a smaller vessel and left the island, but were never seen again.
 Those that remained on the island died before search parties arrived in 1826.
-Jules Verne dedicates a chapter of his novel Twenty Thousand Leagues Under the Sea to this event.
+Jules Verne dedicates a chapter of his novel Twenty Thousand Leagues Under the Seas to this event.
 Author Naomi Williams' novel Landfalls explores the Lapérouse expedition in depth.

 Chapter 1, Coral Sea, of James Michener's novel, Tales of the South Pacific, is set on the island of Vanicoro.